 - BasketballCredentialed by the Los Angeles Lakers since Jerry West’s final season as a player and covered eleven Lakers NBA Championship series; Magic Johnson and Kobe Bryant’s entire careers in L.A. including Kobe’s last game when he scored 60 points; Magic’s 1991 retirement/HIV announcement.
 Emceed (along with Bill Walton) the 40th anniversary of the Lakers first Championship in L.A. charity dinner in 2012 to benefit WCSMF ‘Team To Win’ student athletes.
 Anchored three Lakers championship parades/rallies for KFWB radio.
 Has been a voter for the (men’s) John R. Wooden Award (since 2004) given annually to the most outstanding men’s and women’s college basketball players.
 He attended Elgin Baylor night in 1969 with the Baylor family, Lakers-Knicks Finals game when Jerry West’s 60 foot shot at the buzzer sent it into overtime, the first time Wilt Chamberlain played against Kareem Abdul Jabbar (Lew Alcindor at the time) at the Forum Lakers-Bucks October 1969.
 Part of the L.A.
 Clippers broadcasts when at KFWB.
 Mentors were Lakers HOF broadcaster Chick Hearn and HOF Coaches Bill Sharman and Tex Winter (who created the ‘Triangle Offense’ for the modern era) and Bill Mulligan.

 - HockeyCovered Los Angeles Kings Stanley Cup Championship winning series in 2012/2014; Anaheim Ducks Stanley Cup winning series in 2007 and other Kings and Ducks Cup Final series in 1993/2003.
 Wayne Gretzky (the Gretzky watch) leading into breaking Gordie Howe’s NHL goal scoring record of 802 in March 1994 NHL All-Star games including the Montreal Canadien’s Centenial celebration in 2009.
 Game reporter/in-studio host for Ducks 1993 inaugural telecast on KCAL channel 9 in L.A.
 Five seasons as the play by play voice of the IHL’s Long Beach/L.A.
 Ice Dogs (Kings & Ducks NHL affiliate).
+Ten seasons of hockey radio play by play pro and college.
 Broadcast two 1980 ‘Miracle on Ice’ pre-Olympic games vs. Univ. of Wisconsin.
 Mark Howe’s hockey hall of fame induction November 2011.
 Co-hosted Southern California’s first hockey-only weekly radio show ‘Center Ice Hockey Hour’ on all-sports KMAX-FM in 1995.

 Written in March 30, 2016’s The Fischler Report (Hockey’s Weekly Think Tank): Our Joel Bergman reports from Los Angeles: “With all-sports The Beast 980 (KFWB) going to an all-ethnic format on March 1, long-time Los Angeles area radio personality Ted Sobel ended his 23-year gig on KFWB.
 Sobel, widely regarded as the ‘gold standard’ for interviewers in the LA market — even getting meaningful responses from Kings coach Darryl Sutter –was the radio voice of the IHL Long Beach Ice Dogs from 1995 until their demise in 2000.
 As the play-by-play announcer for the University of Wisconsin, Sobel called two games against Team USA in 1980 during their run-up to the Miracle on Ice.”

 Sobel’s first attended NHL game was watching HOF goalie Terry Sawchuk’s final game as a member of the L.A.
 Kings in game 7 of the 1968 Stanley Cup first round playoff series and was alongside the bench in the 3rd period.
-Mentors were Kings HOF broadcaster Bob Miller (we each received our first LAK credential the same season in 1973-74) and HOF Coaches ‘Badger Bob’ Johnson and John Cunniff, and John Van Boxmeer.
+Mentors were Kings HOF broadcaster Bob Miller (each receiving their first LAK credential in the same 1973-74 season) and HOF Coaches ‘Badger Bob’ Johnson and John Cunniff, and John Van Boxmeer.

 - Golf Covered Tiger Woods first PGA Tour start in the 1992 L.A.
 Open and throughout his career including his last major championship win in the 2008 U.S. Open at Torrey Pines.
 Jordan Spieth’s first major championship victory at the 2015 Masters and his 2016 collapse at Augusta which was also Arnold Palmer’s last appearance at the Masters.
 Tom Watson’s two L.A.
 Open wins and his final rounds at the Masters (2016) and Open (British) Championships at St. Andrews (2015).
 Seven years as the 18th green announcer at the LPGA’s first major of the year ANA Inspiration (previously the Kraft Nabisco Championship).
 On-site producer for the first golf major on U.S. soil ever aired on radio: the 1995 PGA Championship at Riviera Country Club (Jack Nicklaus’ final L.A. tour event) overseeing co-hosts Jack Whittaker and Amy Alcott and several on course reporters.